 Whitworth graduates seek to change the world, not just their own place in it.
 They embody values our culture often dismisses as being mutually exclusive: curiosity and conviction, grace and truth, and responsibility and empathy.
 Our alumni are all over the map -- in the best possible ways:

-- Taryn Clark, '09, attends Weill Cornell Medical College at Cornell University (N.Y.), where she is focusing on emergency medicine, global health and disaster relief.
-Taryn co-founded and is a director of the Weill Cornell Center for Human Rights, a clinic that assists survivors of torture who are seeking asylum in the U.S.
+- Taryn Clark, '09 (chemistry), is a fourth-year medical student at Weill Cornell Medical College at Cornell University, in Ithaca, N.Y., where she is focusing on emergency medicine, global health and disaster relief.
+Taryn co-founded the Weill Cornell Center for Human Rights, a clinic that assists survivors of torture who are seeking asylum in the U.S.

-- Emily Campbell, '11, is a biologist at McCormick Biological in Bakersfield, Calif., where she consults with oil and gas companies on the most environmentally conscious way to carry out their projects.
+- Emily Campbell, '11 (biology), is a biologist at McCormick Biological in Bakersfield, Calif., where she consults with oil and gas companies on the most environmentally conscious way to carry out their projects.